Therapy for women who are successful in their careers but not in their relationships; for therapists; and for the LGBTQQ++ communities.

 Licensed Marriage & Family Therapist in Based in San Mateo, CA

-Unfortunately, psychotherapy has a stigma that it is only for people with a mental health diagnosis.
-This is so unfortunate!
-Of course, therapy can be of great benefit to people with mental health issues, however, most of the people I work with are ordinary people with ordinary life problems that have become too uncomfortable to deal with alone: relationship issues, career challenges, stress, anxiety, etc. Therapy gives people an opportunity to take a deeper look at the issues in their lives that are causing discomfort and to find new ways to respond.
+Psychotherapy is a journey of exploration.
+Most of the people I work with are ordinary people with ordinary life problems that have become too uncomfortable to deal with alone: relationship issues, career challenges, relocation, stress, anxiety, the world we live in, and more.
+Therapy gives people an opportunity to take a deeper look at the issues in their lives that are causing discomfort and to find new ways to respond.

 By "psychoanalytic therapy," I mean that my work is influenced by Contemporary Relational Psychoanalysis.
 Unfortunately, psychoanalysis has picked up somewhat of a negative reputation along the way!
 While I agree that many psychoanalytic concepts feel dated and don't speak to many of us, there are also many valuable ideas that are very helpful.
 For example, psychoanalysis has great respect for the idea that our past has an impact on our present and on our future, even though we may not remember the exact details.
 It also gives us tools for thinking about how our minds take in information and how we make use of it.